Main Library (Columbus, Ohio): Facilities and grounds

 The extended library has three floors.
 The first floor contains the Grand Atrium, the children's section, an auditorium, meeting rooms, a gallery, a gift shop, and Carnegie's Cafe.
 The second floor features a reading room, newspaper room, teen room, a staff area, the fiction section, multimedia, and the Carnegie Gallery.
 The third floor houses the nonfiction and reference sections, local history and genealogy, a digital lab, and space for the Franklin County Genealogical & Historical Society.
 An atrium links the old building and the new.
 The main reading room, created in the 2015–2016 renovation, can seat 800 people.

-In the center of the west lawn is Peter Pan, a fountain and sculpture donated to the library, created in 1927 and dedicated May 18, 1928.
+In the center of the west lawn is Peter Pan, a fountain and sculpture donated to the library, sculpted by Mary Elizabeth Cook in 1927 and dedicated May 18, 1928.

 The building features art by central Ohio artists throughout.
 These include three commissioned works: Vanitas by Todd Salughter, located in the Carnegie building's atrium; and Life in Sellsville 1871–1900 and Life in the Blackberry Patch, 1900–1930 by Aminah Brenda Lynn Robinson, located in the new Grand Atrium.